 We do not recommend using local GPOs as a long-term, enterprise solution.

 Test the user experience

-You must therefore check user access to resources in ways that mimic your production environment.
+To do so, check user access to resources in ways that mimic your production environment.
 These resources might include:

-- A client device with locally installed applications
+- A machine with locally installed applications

 - A Terminal Services client